Encoders are used to define formats into which raw sources should be encoded by an output. Syntax for encoder is:

 Because Liquidsoap encodes a possibly infinite stream, there is no way to know in advance the duration of encoded data.
-Since WAV header has to be written first, by default its length is set to the maximun possible value.
+Since WAV header has to be written first, by default its length is set to the maximum possible value.
 If you know the expected duration of the encoded data and you actually care about the WAV length header then you should use this parameter.

 The following formats can be put together in an Ogg container.
 The syntax for doing so is

 %ogg(x,y,z) but it is also possible to just write